Save the date for Community Read: March 2019

 Each year, Charlotte Mecklenburg Library hosts a big, exciting, community-wide book club known as Community Read.
 The next Community Read program will take place March 2019.

-We invite you to engage in this year's Community Read by reading (or listening to) the book, talking about it, attending Library programs, engaging with the Library on social media, and sharing your enthusiasm for reading.
+The Library chooses titles for adults, teens, preteens and children, and invites everyone in the community to engage in Community Read by reading the book, talking about it, attending library programs, engaging with the Library on social media and celebrating a love of reading.

 Sixteen-year-old Starr Carter moves between two worlds: the poor neighborhood where she lives and the fancy suburban prep school she attends.
 The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
 Khalil was unarmed.

 Soon afterward, his death is a national headline.
 Some are calling him a thug, maybe even a drug dealer and a gangbanger.
 Protesters are taking to the streets in Khalil’s name.
 Some cops and the local drug lord try to intimidate Starr and her family.
 What everyone wants to know is: what really went down that night?
 And the only person alive who can answer that is Starr.

 But what Starr does or does not say could upend her community.
 It could also endanger her life.

 Red is an oak tree who is many rings old.
 Red is the neighborhood “wishtree” – people write their wishes on pieces of cloth and tie them to Red’s branches.
 Along with her crow friend, Bongo, and other animals who seek refuge in Red’s hollows, this “wishtree” watches over the neighborhood.

 You might say Red has seen it all.
 Until a new family moves in.
 Not everyone is welcoming, and Red’s experiences as a wishtree are more important than ever.